Last Words (How I Met Your Mother): Production

-The episode stars Jason Segel as Marshall Eriksen, alongside Josh Radnor as Ted Mosby, Neil Patrick Harris as Barney Stinson, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.
+"Last Words" stars Jason Segel as Marshall Eriksen, alongside Josh Radnor as Ted Mosby, Neil Patrick Harris as Barney Stinson, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.
 Bill Fagerbakke appears in flashbacks as Marvin Erikson.
-Series co-creator Carter Bays stated the producer's had plans to have Bill Fagerbakke reprise his role as Marvin in future episodes through flashbacks.
-Fagerbakke reprised his role in a later season six episode, "Desperation Day", as a hallucination.
-The character's final appeared was in the season nine episode "Sunrise".
+Despite killing off his character, Bays stated the producers had plans to have Fagerbakke reprise his role in future episodes through flashback sequences.
+Fagerbakke returned in a later season six episode, "Desperation Day", as a hallucination.
+The character's final appearance was in the season nine episode "Sunrise".

+Suzie Plakson and Chris Elliott reprise their roles as Marshall's mother Judy and Lily's father Mickey, respectively.
+Danny Strong guest stars as Marshall's childhood bully Trey.
 According to Harris, Eric Braeden was set to reprise his role as Robin Scherbatsky Sr, Robin's father, but backed out at the last minute, claiming that his cameo appearance was not "substantial" enough.
 The character was recast as Ray Wise who remained in the role through the remainder of the series.
 Harris publicly criticized Braeden's decision over Twitter calling him a "D-Bag".
 Braeden told Deadline Hollywood that while he enjoyed working on the series, he ultimately pulled out as he felt overworked with his role on the soap opera The Young and the Restless.
 He noted that he had never met Harris while working on How I Met Your Mother.
-In a statement to The Hollywood Reporter, he characterized Harris as a "little boy" who "needs to be spanked".
+In a statement to The Hollywood Reporter, he described Harris as a "little boy" who "needs to be spanked".

-Danny Strong appears as Marshall's childhood bully Trey.
-Chris Elliott reprises his role as Lily's father, but does not appear on-screen; his brief cameo just consists of a voiceover as Lily is talking to him over the phone.
+Analysis

+The episode's overall impact on the series has been compared to an episode of The Mary Tyler Moore Show.

+The main theme of the episode is how quickly death can come, as seen by the abrupt reveal of Marshall's father dying at the end of the previous episode, "Bad News", and how soon the funeral comes in the series' timeline.
+Author Elize de Mul felt the episode represented how looking for "linear narrative[s]" in life could be worthless in the long run.
+She asserts that Marshall's struggle to come up with meaningful last words showcases how the series was able to differentiate itself from other sitcoms—which are more likely to not discuss such serious topics—and instead uses unique types of storytelling like this to get its theming of identity and purpose across.
+Henry Hanks of CNN.com's Marquee Blog compared the episode's humor and impact on the series to that of The Mary Tyler Moore Show episode "Chuckles Bites the Dust"—about the titular character of Chuckles dying, which used lighthearted humor to make jokes at the expense of a serious topic like death—and the first episode of NewsRadio to air after Phil Hartman's death in 1998.
+The episode contains much darker undertones than what is expected from the series, yet critic Erin Strecker, writing for Entertainment Weekly, felt this tonal switch was symbolic of how the series was able to blend slapstick humor and "a hit to the heart".